carlosem/ProjectWeek4/README.md

 The script does the following:

-1 - Read the Features and find out each collums have observations with mean and standart deviation
-      1.1 - I extracted the respective id's and name of the collums
+1 - Read the Features and find out each collums have observations with mean and standart deviation (I extracted the respective id's and name of the collums)

 2 - Read the test set and select the appropriate observations from the previous steps.
-(It involved reading the files subject_test.txt, y_test.txt, X_test.txt and merging them)
-      2.1 - Do the same thing with the trainning set
+(It involved reading the files subject_test.txt, y_test.txt, X_test.txt and merging them) - (Do the same thing with the trainning set)

 3 - Using descriptive names for the activities in the data set